timpoclast/opu-lutris-installer/README.md

 for early install, a bunch of properties are set e.g. “install”, “service”

+## Issues
+`extends` doesn't work with auto installers.
+`requires` blocks modification of the `game` section.

+It isn't currently possible to update the `game` portion of

+i.e.
+Goal: Create installer for the GoG release of Outpost 2: Divided Destiny.

+Current work around: Wrapper script which currently:
+    * calls installer
+    * replaces

+Issue:

+To comply with EULA/TOU, a community patch for Outpost 2: Divided Destiny, called OPU (OutPost Universe) is activated by callng the main executable with an arg.

 Still investigating but it looks like calling other installers (`extends`/`requires`) may only work for [conventional installers](https://github.com/lutris/lutris/blob/5564cd803acb23beaf146a39189d2388425cca10/lutris/api.py#L162)